The Real Reason Executives Stop Reading Your Report

 Is a specific response plan included?
 Are the resources and approvals required clearly stated?
 Is the next step unambiguous?

 The purpose of a business report is to support executive decision-making.
-Do not stop at showing the numbers — interpret what they mean.
-Do not just raise the problem — propose how to solve it.
-Use the GoodPello Biz Toolkit to build the deck that ends with: "Good.
-Clear picture.
-Let's move forward."
+Don't stop at showing the numbers — explain what they mean.
+Don't stop at identifying the problem — show what should happen next.
+Explore the GoodPello Biz Toolkit Business Report Toolkit to see how this structure can be applied to real-world executive reports.

 👉 The template follows every principle in this guide.
 Customize it and use it right away.